WARNING: If You Smell Gas — Leave The Home & Lawn.

 Language was added to the “Consumer Notice Concerning Hazards or Deficiencies” section of the form — to notify consumers of the potential hazards regarding lack of bonding on gas piping, including corrugated stainless steel tubing (CSST).
 This notice is found in the Property Inspection Report on page 2 of the preamble and TREC Form No. OP-I.

 TREC (Texas Real Estate Commission) exists to safeguard the public interest and protect consumers of real estate services.
 In accord with state and federal laws, the agency oversees real estate brokerage, appraisal, inspection, home warranty, right-of-way services and timeshare interest providers.
 Through education, licensing and regulation, the agency ensures the availability of qualified and ethical service providers, thereby facilitating economic growth and opportunity across Texas.

 The complete news article about this change can be seen here: TexasConsumerNews.com New Property Inspection Report Form

-Al’s Plumbing, Heating & A/C also: maintains, repairs or replaces all brands of: Central Air Conditioners, Heat Pumps, and Gas & Electric Furnaces.
-Al’s sells installed new HVAC Systems from: American Standard (same company as Trane), Ameristar (an American Standard company) and Coleman HVAC (made by the same company as York HVAC).
+Al’s Plumbing, Heating & A/C in Plano, Texas provides maintenance & repairs for all brands of Central A/C, Gas & Electric Furnace, and Heat Pumps.
+Additionally we sell and install new HVAC Systems from American Standard (same company as Trane), Ameristar (same company as American Standard) and Coleman HVAC (same company as York HVAC).

-Call Al’s today with any concerns or problems you have with your home’s plumbing or HVAC System.
-We can often provide same-day service, or service at a time convenient for you.
-Al’s also has 24/7 Emergency Service.
+Call Al’s today to discuss any concerns or problems you have with your HVAC System or Plumbing.
+We will arrange an appointment at your convenience and offer 24/7 Emergency Service.